Whats The Difference Between Undocumented And Illegal Immigrants

 Q: Is it ever appropriate to use the term "illegal immigrant"?

 A: In general, it is best to avoid using the term "illegal immigrant" as it is widely considered dehumanizing and inaccurate.
-However, there may be specific legal contexts where it is necessary to use the term "unauthorized alien" or "person who is in the country illegally" to comply with legal standards.
+Still, there may be specific legal contexts where it is necessary to use the term "unauthorized alien" or "person who is in the country illegally" to comply with legal standards.
 In such cases, it is important to use the term sparingly and with caution.

 Q: What is the difference between "immigrant" and "migrant"?